Nutritional disorder – phosphorus (P) deficiency.

-Being one of the three primary macroelements required for plant growth, phosphorus (P) deficiency symptoms develop quickly when P is in short supply.
+Being one of the three primary macroelements required for plant growth, phosphorus (P) deficiency symptoms develop quickly when phosphorus is in short supply.

-Phosphorus deficiency in tobacco begins as a noticeable stunting when compared to a plant with a sufficient supply of P (Fig. 1).
-Additionally, a P deficient tobacco plant may develop a darker green coloration of the upper foliage.
-Lower leaves will become chlorotic with a mottling of olive green leaf spots (Fig. 2).
-The initial symptoms appearing on the lower foliage may be attributed to the fact that P is mobile within plant tissues and is translocated from these older leaves to the young developing tissues under periods of low P.
+Phosphorus deficiency in tobacco begins as a noticeable stunting when compared to a plant with a sufficient supply of phosphorus (Figure 1).
+Additionally, a phosphorus deficient tobacco plant may develop a darker green coloration of the upper foliage.
+Lower leaves will become chlorotic with a mottling of olive green leaf spots (Figure 2).
+The initial symptoms appearing on the lower foliage may be attributed to the fact that phosphorus is mobile within plant tissues and is translocated from these older leaves to the young developing tissues under periods of low phosphorus.

-As symptoms progress, the leaves begin to develop sunken necrotic spots over the leaf surface (Fig 3.).
+As symptoms progress, the leaves begin to develop sunken necrotic spots over the leaf surface (Figure 3).
 The lower leaves which were previously mottled in appearance become evenly chlorotic with necrotic spotting.
 These necrotic spots form first on the lower leaves and later on the younger foliage.
 With these intermediate symptoms, the upper foliage has an olive green appearance.

 Figure 5 exhibits symptoms of phosphorus deficiency in a float system.